Flattery I hope to deserve on the Rush Limbaugh show.

 Christ has already hinted he would veto that legislation, which also allows Florida to opt out of some of the abortion funding under Obamacare.

-That he would potentially veto a pro-life bill with broad support from voters is another indication of his strategy to leave the Republican Party and uh run as an independent, which he has now done.
+That he would potentially veto a pro-life bill with broad support from voters is another indication of his strategy to leave the Republican Party and run as an independent, which he has now done.

-Marco Rubio spokesman Alice Burgos, Alex Burgos says, quote, now that he's left the Republican Party in order to win an election and is trying to attract liberal votes, the Christ campaign yesterday removed the pro-life family issue page of its website.
+Marco Rubio spokesman Alice Burgos, Alex Burgos, says, quote, now that he's left the Republican Party in order to win an election and is trying to attract liberal votes, the Christ campaign yesterday removed the pro-life family issue page of its website.

-In doing so, Charlie Christ eliminated any reference to being pro-life in a transparent attempt to hide his position in order to win an election Christ is flip-flopping again.
+In doing so, Charlie Crist eliminated any reference to being pro-life in a transparent attempt to hide his position in order to win an election.

 I cannot see how this works out well for Charlie Crist.